 It seems like every time you buy a new Tupperware set, the containers themselves always go missing while the pile of orphaned lids seems to grow, and grow, and grow.
 If your clients are clinging onto the lids in the hopes of one day finding the other halves… well, simply put, they won’t.
 This classic enigma will never be resolved, so your clients should just toss the stray lids and hope for the best when purchasing their next set.

 Gifts are often attached to deep sentiments, so people feel guilty when they are faced with tossing out the item despite knowing that it’s just cluttering up their space.

 But really, that horrendous 3D reindeer Christmas sweater from ’05 that never sees the light of day isn’t worth keeping.
 Chances are, there are plenty of other gifts or items around the house that would hold greater sentimental value.

 Special Occasion Pieces

-While some special occasion outfits can be recycled, like a tailored suit or a knee-length dress, some pieces don’t age well.
-Just because the initial purchasing value was high, doesn’t mean that the value will always rise with time.
+While some special occasion outfits can be recycled, like a tailored suit or a knee-length dress, other pieces don’t age so well.
+Just because the initial purchasing value was high, doesn’t mean that the value will rise with time.
 Prom and bridesmaid dresses that have gone out of style should be donated or tossed out if they no longer fit or haven’t been touched in a couple of years.
 Occasions where these dresses could be used again are slim to none, and they probably don’t have a place in your clients’ current lifestyle.